 If you want more engagement, you can try to evoke emotion in your copywriting.
-There are two options for you to choose from: negative or positive emotions.
+You can choose from two options: negative or positive emotions.
 Some brands thrive on controversy, while others use emotion to elicit a positive response.
 Whichever you choose, remember it should fit your brand image and language.
 Stay conversational and approachable.
 It is social media, after all!
 See 120 of the Best Words and Phrases for Marketing with Emotion

 7. Be #findable

 Hashtags are somewhat misunderstood.
 So, let’s look at their function.
 On social media, hashtags indicate what topic your post is about.
 They make your content easier to find.
 Therefore, we recommend you use them!
 However, do conduct some hashtag research.
-Find out which hashtags your audience is using, so you don’t end up putting 30 tags in your post.
+Find out which hashtags your audience uses so you don’t put 30 tags in your post.

 8. Consistency is key

-Keep your brand voice consistent, regardless of what platform you’re posting to.
+Keep your brand voice consistent, regardless of your posting platform.
 It may be tempting to match the youngsters on TikTok, but you risk sounding like your brand has multiple personalities.
 Naturally, this will confuse your followers.
-That’s why it’s better to remain consistent in your language and tone of voice.
+That’s why it’s better to remain consistent in your language and tone.

 9. Always use a CTA